 Many couples dream of becoming pregnant and having a child of their own, but 1 in 8 of these couples will face infertility.
 After struggling with infertility for years, many couples turn to adoption to expand their families.
 However, the decision to abandon the idea of having a biological child and turn to adoption is a hard one to make.

 When deciding to adopt, it is important that couples have completely committed to the adoption before beginning the process.
 Couples should take time to grieve and move on from their struggles to conceive in order to have a successful adoption.

 If you are considering adopting a child in Texas, but you aren’t yet 100 percent committed to adoption, then you probably aren’t ready to adopt.
-You may, however, contact a local adoption professional to get a better understanding of what adoption is and how it works.
+You may, however, contact us to get a better understanding of what adoption is and how it works.